Water Lotus family (Nelumbonaceae)

 Faunal Associations: Information about floral-faunal relationships is unavailable for Sacred Lotus in North America.
 However some floral-faunal relationships of the native Nelumbo lutea (American Lotus) are known, which may generalize to the Sacred Lotus.
 For the American Lotus, typical flower visitors are various bees, including the small oligolectic bees Hylaeus nelumbonis, Lasioglossum nelumbonis, and Lasioglossum nymphaearum.
 These floral visitors collect pollen from the flowers.
 Caterpillars of two moths, Bellura obliqua (Cattail Borer Moth) and Ostrinia penitalis (Lotus Borer Moth), bore through the pedicels of the leaves and peduncles of the flowers.
 Among waterfowl, the Canada Goose, Mallard, and Northern Shoveler eat the seeds of American Lotus.

-Photographic Location: A pond at Parkland College in Champaign, Illinois, where a colony of Sacred Lotus has persisted for several years.
+Photographic Location: A pond at Parkland College in Champaign, Illinois, where a colony of Sacred Lotus persisted for several years, although it was later destroyed.

 Comments: This exotic wetland plant has huge leaves and flowers.
 Sacred Lotus is very showy and attractive, but potentially invasive of some wetland habitats should it escape.
 The native species, Nelumbo lutea (American Lotus), is also very showy and attractive, and it can spread aggressively in some wetland habitats as well.
 Because American Lotus has pale yellow flowers, it is easy to distinguish from Sacred Lotus.
 Otherwise, these two species are very similar in appearance.
 Cultivars that are hybrids of these two species tend to have whitish pink flowers.
 In east Asia, the rhizomes and seeds of Sacred Lotus are used as a source of food.
 The seeds can be cooked and eaten like popcorn.